 ‘Engage’ and ‘Develop’

 Speaking and Listening

 Children are actively engaged in their learning by joining in role-play, songs, rhymes, raps and stories which enable them to practise the sounds of the language to develop their speaking and listening skills.
 Vocabulary is directly taught and reinforced through gestures and mimes, as well as word games and similar activities to aid memorisation.
-Regular and repeated practice through quizzes and warm-up games at the start of lessons helps children to commit this newly acquired language into their long-term memory.
+Regular and repeated practise through quizzes and warm-up games at the start of lessons helps children to commit this newly acquired language into their long-term memory.